 Medical malpractice cases that involve a misdiagnosis or delayed diagnosis are more common than you might think.

 Only you know how you are feeling.
-If you are not getting better or something feels off, then you should trust your gut.
-You can return to the same doctor and explain the additional issues or symptoms, or see a new doctor for a second opinion.
+If you're not getting better or something feels off, then you should trust your gut.
+You can return to the same doctor and explain the additional issues or symptoms.
+You could also see a new doctor for a second opinion.

 The statute of limitations — the amount of time you have to bring a claim — for medical malpractice claims is generally two to six years.
-However, it varies on the state you live in.
+However, it varies on the state where you live.

 Read the steps and topics below to be prepared for the process ahead of you, and to know when to get professional help for your situation.